Rules for Law Student Employment at Washburn Law

 - Students cannot wait until the end of the semester and submit all of their hours worked at once.

-- American Bar Association (ABA) guidelines do not allow students to work more than 20 hours per week when enrolled in more than 12 hours of course work.
+- Students are not allowed to work more than 20 hours per week in total employment when enrolled in more than 12 hours of course work.

 - Students may work for more than one professor and hold more than one position.